The Best Soda Maker

 How we picked

 Despite their resurgence in popularity (thanks to Sodastream), there’s just not much good information about home carbonation solutions.
-What little that does exist tends to be in the form of reviews for various Sodastream machines, but they seemed to have cornered the market.
+What little that does exist tends to be in the form of reviews for various Sodastream machines, but they seem to have cornered the market.
 Up-to-date comparative reviews were virtually nonexistent, so it quickly became clear that we’d have to do our own testing.

 For soda siphons, we eliminated brands like Mosa and Whip-It! due to poor reviews and mediocre availability.
 Plus, the Mosa appears to be an almost direct knock-off of the iSi siphon, just with less-enthusiastic user reviews.